-- If it is required to encode details of the lighting technology (e.g. neon), it must be done using the complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different to the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different to the value of vertical datum encoded on meta feature Vertical Datum of Data.
+- If it is required to encode details of the lighting technology (e.g. neon), it must be done using an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attribute information. - The attribute vertical datum applies only to height; this value must only be encoded if it is different from the value encoded in the VDAT subfield of the "Coordinate Reference System Header field" [CRSH] field, or different from the value of vertical datum encoded on meta feature Vertical Datum of Data.

-Distinction: Beacon, cardinal; beacon, isolated danger; beacon, lateral; beacon, safe water; beacon, special purpose/general; buoy, cardinal; buoy, installation; buoy, isolated danger; buoy, lateral; buoy, safe water; buoy, special purpose/general; light all around; light directional; light float; light fog detector; light sectored; light vessel.
+Distinction: Beacon cardinal; beacon isolated danger; beacon lateral; beacon safe water; beacon special purpose/general; buoy cardinal; buoy installation; buoy isolated danger; buoy lateral; buoy safe water; buoy special purpose/general; light all around; light float; light fog detector; light sectored; light vessel.